HohShenYien/dotfiles/keyd/README.md

 - Remap ALT + ijkl into arrow keys (like wasd but on the right side)
 - Remap ALT + h to home
 - Remap ALT + ; to end
+- ALT will be ALT + 1 instead, because some apps act weirdly with ALT

 Basically simplifying my life.